 Today, you can’t scroll through social media, watch tv, or drive without seeing digital and physical ads with celebrity endorsements for hair color.
 Or, for that matter, micro-influencers as well.
 Hair products, hair color, and the many ways they’re advertised continue to use popular methods from the past and also test new mediums as time goes on.

-Present-day hair color
+present-day hair color

 Many laws have been passed in the last 80 years.
 However, you may be shocked to learn that very few of these laws have been related to regulating cosmetics.
 In fact, after a very long drought in terms of laws passed, one of the most impactful laws was passed in October of 2018.
 This is when the FDA published a final rule to repeal approval for the use of lead acetate as a color additive in hair dye.
 While this is huge progress in terms of regulation, there are still many questionable ingredients on the market (including ammonia) that brands can still use in their products.

-However, despite limited regulations, we have taken it upon ourselves to strive for the highest standards when it comes to cleaner beauty products.
+However, despite limited regulations, we have taken it upon ourselves to strive for the highest standards when it comes to our beauty products.
 Since our inception, we’ve prided ourselves on creating products with ingredients derived from plants, seeds, and oils, chosen for their known benefits to the hair and scalp.
 Ingredients that you’ll never find in our products include: Ammonia, Parabens, Heavy metals, Gluten, Silicone, Artificial fragrance, Sodium Laureth Sulfate (SLES), Animal products, Cocamide DEA, Paraffins, and Mineral oils.

-We believe in cleaner beauty solutions that empower others to own their style, feel confident, and have a viable alternative to salon treatments.
+We believe in plant-based beauty solutions that empower others to own their style, feel confident, and have a viable alternative to salon treatments.
 And now, we’ve made history as the first permanent hair color to be certified by the USDA BioPreferred® Program.

 What sets USDA BioPreferred certified products apart?
 Simply put, these products are better for you and the environment.
 Biobased ingredients are derived from plants and other renewable sources and provide an alternative to petroleum-derived ingredients.